verinov/adaptive-dispatch/README.md

 # Intro
+`adaptive-dispatch` is a C++ library to optimize parameter choice from a fixed set of options at runtime.

-Suppose you have several functions which solve the same problem, but with different trade-offs and edge cases (like different ways to sort).
+Suppose you have several functions which solve the same problem but with different trade-offs and edge cases (e.g. different ways to sort).
-Or you need to select a hyperparameter value out of a set of reasonable options (use 1, 2 or 4 threads for a job).
-This library lets you make this kinds of decisions based on runtime feedback.
+Or you need to select a hyperparameter value out of a set of reasonable options (e.g. use 1, 2 or 4 threads for a job).
+`adaptive-dispatch` library lets you make this kind of decisions based on runtime feedback.

 More generally, this library tries to make an on average good choice from a fixed set of options at runtime.
-"Goodness" here is judged by a number, which is potentially known after each execution.
+"Goodness" here is judged by a number, potentially known after each execution.
+"Goodness" is measured on a small fraction of calls to reduce the overhead.

-At the moment, there is only the number of CPU cycles.
-It is measured on a small fraction of calls to reduce the overhead.
+At the moment, only the number of CPU cycles is implemented.

-This library is at PoC stage, more sophisticated selection strategies are yet to come.
+This library is at PoC stage, and more sophisticated selection strategies are yet to come.

 # Usage
 The implementation is in `src/*.h`.
 It has no external dependencies.

 As is done in `src/test.cpp`, let's consider choosing a sorting algorithm implementation out of a few options.
 Using this library, this might look like:
 ```c++
 #include <algorithm>
 #include <vector>